ireneorichie/docs/serving/installing-logging-metrics-traces.md

 You can use [Elasticsearch](https://www.elastic.co/products/elasticsearch), [Kibana](https://www.elastic.co/products/kibana),
 [Prometheus](https://prometheus.io/) & [Grafana](https://grafana.com/) in
 combination to monitor your installation of Knative Serving.
+This configuration is supported across the various Knative cluster hosts.

 **Note**: This daemonset configuration gets installed by default during the Knative Serving component installation.

 #### Installing the Elasticsearch and Kibana based monitoring plugin

-Use the following steps to install and run a daemonset that is configured to monitor your Knative cluster with Elasticsearch, Kibana, Prometheus, and
+Use the following steps to install and run a daemonset configuration for Elasticsearch, Kibana, Prometheus, and Grafana:
-Grafana:

 1. Choose a Fluentd based container image to use for the monitoring daemonset: